 This article by NisonCo Publicist Wilfred Maina Waimiri originally appeared on the Cannabis Marketing Association’s Content Hub and appears here with permission.

 Let’s talk numbers.
-If you are a cannabis company running a cannabis PR campaign, metrics are critical; they determine whether a campaign — and, in some cases, a company — lives or dies.
+If you are a cannabis company running a cannabis PR campaign, public relations metrics are critical; they determine whether a campaign — and, in some cases, a company — lives or dies.
 Measuring the success of most marketing campaigns should be pretty straightforward: if sales increase, the campaign is successful; if sales don’t increase, it is not successful.

 If sales numbers are the most important metric, shouldn’t we measure the success of a PR campaign by the bottom line?